ooni/probe-cli/docs/OONIProbeLegacyCompatibility.md

 probe-cli equivalent: edit ooniprobe.conf to specify the bouncer address in the options

 `-l, --logfile PATH_TO_LOGFILE` Write to this logs to this filename.
-Supported: no
+Supported: ❌
 Priority: medium

 `-O, --pcapfile PATH_TO_PCAPFILE` Write a PCAP of the ooniprobe session to this filename.
-Supported: no
+Supported: ❌
 Priority: wontfix, we don't have packet capture support in probe-cli

 `-f, --configfile PATH_TO_CONFIG` Specify a path to the ooniprobe configuration file.
-Supported: yes
+Supported: ✅
 probe-cli equivalent: `--config`

 `-d, --datadir` Specify a path to the ooniprobe data directory.
-Supported: yes
+Supported: ✅
 probe-cli equivalent: set the `OONI_HOME` environment variable

 `-a, --annotations key:value[,key2:value2]` Annotate the report with a key:value[, key:value] format.
-Supported: yes
+Supported: ✅
 Priority: high

 `-P, --preferred-backend onion|https|cloudfront` Set the preferred backend to use when submitting results and/or communicating with test helpers.
 Can be either onion, https or cloudfront
-Supported: no
+Supported: ❌
 Priority: wontfix, we don't support any other backend beyond https, yet we will and yet we would prefer to have the logic of reporting be managed by the probe itself and not expose this setting.